NothingButNewts/DnDCompanion/README.md

 # DnDCompanion
-Final project for Multi Media App Development.
+Final project for Multi Platform Media App Development.
 An IOS app that digitizes a player's character for easy access and manipulation.